zacharyzollman/ethics-query/README.md

 - [Bank Green](https://bank.green/)
 - [The Good Shopping Guide](https://thegoodshoppingguide.com)

 For nonprofits, info from ProPublica Nonprofit Explorer, Guidestar, and Charity Navigator could be added.
+This data is organized by Employer Identification Number (EIN), so a separate function may be appropriate.

 ## Example